George Albert Cairns: Details

 During the attack Cairns was attacked by a Japanese officer who with his sword hacked off the lieutenant's left arm.
 Cairns killed the officer and retrieved the fallen sword before wounding several other Japanese.
 He subsequently collapsed and perished the following day.
 Calvert wrote, "[i]n front I saw Lieut.
 Cairns have his harm hacked off by a Jap, whom he shot.
 He picked up the sword and carried on.
-Finally we drive them back behind the Pagoda.”
+Finally we drove them back behind the Pagoda".

 Lieutenant Norman Durant, commanding one of South Staffordshire Regiment’s machine gun platoons, was involved in the action on Pagoda Hill.
 He described the action in a long letter to his family: The first thing I saw on reaching the path was horrible hand-to-hand struggle going on further up the hill.
 George Cairns and a Jap were struggling and choking on the ground, and as I picked up a Jap rifle and climbed up towards them I saw George break free and, picking up a rifle bayonet, stab the Jap again and again like a madman.
 It was only when I got near that I saw he himself had already been bayoneted twice through the side and that his left arm was hanging on by a few strips of muscle.
 How he had found the strength to fight was a miracle, but the effort had been too much and he died the next morning.